FatemehNaeinian/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-This repo contains all artificial intelligence course projects.
+This repository contains all artificial intelligence course projects.